 5. 4 .
 Private residential swimming pools are prohibited in the "RR" District.

-6. Garages shall not be converted to storage space.
+6. Garages shall not be converted to habitable space.

 c.
 "RC" Resort Commercial District.

 1. Permitted Uses.
 The permitted uses pertaining to the "RC" Resort Commercial District are provided on Schedule B Commercial and Mixed Use Districts Permitted Principal Conditional and Accessory Uses* except as modified or supplemented by this section.